MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 1. Close the web browser and the console.

-If you would like more information on using a template based on Express, see [Create an Express 4 web application](../nodejs/tutorial-nodejs.md)

 ## Set and hit a breakpoint in the client-side React code

 In the preceding section, we attached the debugger to server-side Node.js code.
-To attach the debugger and hit breakpoints in client-side React code, the Visual Studio debugger needs help to identify the correct process.
+To attach the debugger from Visual Studio and hit breakpoints in client-side React code, the debugger needs help to identify the correct process.
 Here is one way to enable this.

-> [!TIP]
-> Once you attach to the process the first time by following these steps, you can quickly reattach to the same process in Visual Studio 2017 by choosing **Debug** > **Reattach to Process**.

 1. Close all Chrome windows.